Why Your Neck And Shoulders Feel So Tight All The Time

 Not a full routine.

-Just a small moment where your body gets a chance to stop bracing for a second.
+Just a small moment where your body gets a chance to stop bracing.

 Leave a comment